ADVANCED MACROECONOMICS - 2022/3

 - Overview of recent developments in macroeconomic modelling

-- Foundations of dynamic stochastic general equilibrium models (DSGE) models
+- Foundations of general equilibrium models

-- The Basics of Matlab and Dynare
+- The Basics of Matlab

 - Construction of the Real Business Cycle (RBC) model

-- Calibration of DSGE Models
+- Calibration of GE Models

-- A tractable three-equation linearized NK model.
+- A tractable GE model

 Assessment pattern